-Under eye masks-When you want an extra treatment to tackle the under eye area, you can opt for an eye mask.
+When you want an extra treatment to tackle the under eye area, you can opt for an eye mask.
 No, I don’t mean those ones you wear on long flights!
 Eye masks have become more popular with the introduction of exotic ingredients to target your dark bags and soothe the delicate under eye skin.
-Eye masks made from gold can give you a luxurious experience, as gold is known to have anti-inflammatory and antioxidant properties.
-You can also choose a vitamin-infused mask, as Vitamin C is especially good for brightening and providing important antioxidants to the under eye area.
+Eye masks made from gold is known to have anti-inflammatory and antioxidant properties.
+You can also choose a vitamin-infused mask.
+Vitamin C is especially good for brightening and providing important antioxidants to the under eye area.
 Other natural based ingredients include chamomile, arnica (a bruise-reducing plant that provides essential care for blood vessels) and green tea.

-Water –We know that this is the best way to keep skin plump and hydrated, but sometimes we just need a little reminder.
-When you drink sufficient water during the day (around 6-8 cups), your body has the ability to flush out toxins and keep the complexion clear.
+We know that this is the best way to keep skin plump and hydrated, but sometimes we just need a little reminder.
+Drinking sufficient water during the day (around 6-8 cups) enables your body to flush out toxins and keep the complexion clear.
 Drinking water can alleviate puffiness under the eyes and dryness due to dehydration.
 An added benefit of drinking water is that water can dilute sodium levels in the body, which are known to cause under eye puffiness and dark circles.

-The right foundation-Some foundations are too drying for the delicate skin and will draw moisture from the area, accentuating fine lines.
-This is true for many concealers as well, and all products should be used sparingly in the delicate area as the skin under the eyes does not have the same resilience as say, the skin on your cheeks.
-Some prefer to use a tinted moisturiser underneath the eye, and some prefer to use nothing at all, aside from a specially formulated eye cream.
+Some foundations are too drying for the delicate skin and will draw moisture from the area, accentuating fine lines.
+This is true for many concealers as well, and all products should be used sparingly in the delicate area as the skin under the eyes does not have the same resilience as the skin on your cheeks.
+Some prefer to use a tinted moisturiser underneath the eye.
+Others prefer to use nothing at all, aside from a specially formulated eye cream.
 You can opt to use a brightening formulation to freshen the area and make you look more awake.
 The important point to remember is not to layer too much, as this can accentuate bags and lines, drawing attention to them, rather than minimising their appearance.